Rivera-Mulia-Lab/REPLAY/README.md

 >
 > macOS:
 >
-> Download Parallels Desktop from the Mac App Store
+> Download VirtualBox, Lima, or Parallels Desktop from the Mac App Store and install linux distributions.
 >
+> For Parallels:
 > Open Parallels Desktop and Click "+", Free Systems, Select Ubuntu, and Download
 >
 > In the VM, navigate to the REPLAY folder and double-click REPLAY